Bevis Mugabi

-Bevis Kristofer Kizito Mugabi (born 1 May 1995) is a professional footballer who plays as a defender for Carlisle United.
+Bevis Kristofer Kizito Mugabi (born 1 May 1995) is a professional footballer who plays as a defender for club Carlisle United.
 Born in England, he represents the Uganda national team.

-He has previously played in the English Football League for Yeovil Town and in the Scottish Premiership for Motherwell.
+He has previously played in the English Football League for Yeovil Town, in the Scottish Premiership for Motherwell and in the Cypriot First Division for Anorthosis Famagusta.

 Early and personal life

 Mugabi was born in Harrow, London, to parents from Kampala, Uganda.

 Club career

 Early career

 Mugabi started his career with Fulham before joining Southampton's youth system in July 2011, and signed a new two-and-a-half-year contract with the club in February 2015.

 Yeovil Town

 He signed for League Two club Yeovil Town on 5 August 2016 on a one-year contract.
 He made his first-team debut on 9 August 2016, as a 54th-minute substitute in an EFL Cup match against Walsall.
 Mugabi scored his first goal for Yeovil in an EFL Trophy tie against Portsmouth on 30 August 2016.
 He signed a new two-year contract with the club in May 2017.

 At the end of the 2018–19 season, Mugabi was released by Yeovil following the club's relegation from League Two.